VincentLimarus/go-localartisan-ecommerce-restapi/README.md

 - **Checkout Product**: Enables users to purchase a single product in one order, using the "Buy Now" feature.

-- **Checkout Products** in Cart: Allows users to checkout multiple products they have added to their cart.
+- **Checkout Products in Cart**: Allows users to checkout multiple products they have added to their cart.

 **Key Takeaways**
 ---